JosephJvB/Colour-Bank/README.md

 # Front-End, Back-End, React-Hyperscript.

-Quick project to brush up on sqlite3 database with Knex, GET and POST routes.
+Quick project to brush up on sqlite3 database with Knex, GET and PUT routes.
 Also another chance to play with react-hyperscript.

 ```Clone > Install > knex migrate:latest > knex seed:run > npm run dev```